-Savor a taste of the Hawaiian islands with this scrumptious Coconut Mochi Cake which just happens to be gluten free.
-It’s a fantastic treat for any tropical themed party!
+Savor a taste of the Hawaiian islands with this scrumptious coconut butter mochi cake which just happens to be gluten free.
+With extra coconut milk and sesame seeds, it’s a fantastic treat for any luau or tropical themed party!

-Mochi is a Japanese cake made with rice flour.
-Plain Mochi is delicious and one of my most anticipated treats when going to Little Tokyo in downtown LA.
+Mochi is a Japanese cake made with sweet glutinous rice flour.
+Plain mochi is delicious and one of my most anticipated treats when going to Little Tokyo in downtown LA.

-I know what you’re thinking though; you see the words “Gluten Free” in a recipe and you may say, “That’s not for me, I can eat gluten therefore I should make a regular cake and not a gluten free cake”.
+I know what you’re thinking though; you see the words “Gluten Free” in a recipe and you may say, “That’s not for me, I can eat gluten, therefore, I should make a regular cake and not a gluten free cake”.
 I hear you.
-Although I only came across Mochi Cake when looking for a dessert to make for a friend with celiac disease, it quickly became one of my family and friends’ favorite treats.
+Although I only came across butter mochi cake when looking for a dessert to make for a friend with celiac disease, it quickly became one of my family and friends’ favorite treats.

-I’ve tweaked the basic recipe to make it extra coconuty (like my daughter would say) and added the sesame seeds, which blend perfectly with the Asian theme.
-A friend, whose wife is Hawaiian, admitted in confidence my Mochi was better than his wife’s.
+I’ve tweaked the original recipe to make it extra “coconuty” (like my daughter would say) and added the sesame seeds, which blend perfectly with the Asian theme.
+A friend, whose wife is Hawaiian, admitted in confidence my butter mochi was better than his wife’s.
 (Well I hope she’s not reading this right now.
 No, really, yours is good too and was my first inspiration!).

-Here’s a visual of the ingredients and of the finished product.
+Scroll down for a visual of the ingredients and of the finished product.
 Check out the full recipe at the bottom of this post.
+Jump to Recipe

 Most of the ingredients are separated into wet and dry then mixed.

-After the mixture is poured in the baking pan, the sesame seeds get sprinkled on the top like this:
+After the mixture is poured into the baking pan, the sesame seeds get sprinkled on the top like this:

 Which turns into a delicious crispy crust:

-- 1 lb rice flower (Mochiko glutinous rice flour or sweet rice flour)
+- 1 lb sweet rice flour Mochiko glutinous rice flour or sweet rice flour

 - 2 1/2 cups white Sugar